Günther Lütjens: Commander of the fleet

 Lütjens was to be heavily involved in the planning of the sea landings.
 The navy wished to land on a narrow front because of its limited resources and Lütjens planned accordingly.
 He established himself in the fashionable market-town of Trouville near Le Havre.
 The enormous logistical effort that required the navy to move personnel command structures and personnel to France meant that his command post did not become fully operational until August 1940.
 Friedrich Ruge was appointed to the mine command by Lütjens with the task of clearing British naval minefields and laying German mine zones to impede the operations of the Royal Navy.
 Meanwhile, Lütjens scoured the continent for the 1,800 river barges, 500 tugs, 150 steamships and 1,200 motor boats deemed necessary for the operation.
 Some 24,000 men were seconded from other services and trained as landing craft crewman.

 Lütjens was handicapped by the lack of firepower in the German navy.
 He authorised Ruge to organise the landings.
 The Advanced Detachments (Vorausabteilungen) were to storm the beach in battalion-strength.
 The following craft would clear mines allowing for artillery coasters and tugs carrying the Panzer units to follow unhindered.
 The smaller motor boats would unload engineers to clear obstacles and act as shuttle boats between the larger vessels and the beach.
 They would rush to and fro delivering army units to land in order to expand the beachhead and allow the flotilla to land its full complement.
 Lütjens recommended using the old battleships Schlesien and Schleswig-Holstein as fire support to protect the crossing.
 Lütjens favoured beaching the ships on the Varne Bank to act as a gun-fire platform.
 He thought they could best act as strong points to deny passage through the Strait of Dover to the British.
 Raeder agreed but the plan was rubbished by technical experts who argued the old ships were too prone to capsizing and their stationary posture was too vulnerable and their armament too weak to do the job effectively.

 Lütjens continued planning preparations as the Battle of Britain raged.
-By September he had completed plans to land the entire German 16th Army under Ernst Busch between Deal and Hastings—the site of the last successful invasion of England in 1066—and the German 9th Army between Hastings and Worthing to the west.
+By September - Lütjens was promoted to Admiral on 1 September - he had completed plans to land the entire German 16th Army under Ernst Busch between Deal and Hastings—the site of the last successful invasion of England in 1066—and the German 9th Army between Hastings and Worthing to the west.
 Lütjens' opinion on the chances of success are not known.
 The battles in Norway had left him without any major capital ship.
 In the event, Lütjens was never tested.
 The air battle over Britain was lost and by the end of 1940 plans for an invasion were postponed as Hitler turned eastward for a campaign against the Soviet Union.
 German naval strategy now turned to thoughts of siege and destroying Britain's shipping lanes which supplied the country from overseas and in particular North America.